Photo by Erol Ahmed on Unsplash

 - Eat for nutrition.
 So when choosing between barn eggs and free range/organic eggs.
 Choose the latter.
 Choose free-range eggs if the organic egg price seems higher.

 - Consider visiting a farm or going to the local farmers market in your city.
 Many small farmers put up their stalls there.
-They don’t mass produce, and one can safely assume that the treatment given to hens on their farm would be better than that given by big companies.
+They don’t mass produce, and one can safely assume that the treatment given to hens on their farm would be better than that provided by big companies.

 - If organic eggs seem expensive, at least look for information on the box that helps you understand the conditions in which the hens were reared and buy accordingly.

 These eggs are hard-boiled and can be eaten directly.
 They require no further cooking.
-But always check the eggshell before buying- eggs shells with cracks should not be bought as germs can enter through the cracks.
+But always check the eggshell before buying- eggs shells with cracks should not be purchased as germs can enter through the cracks.
 These eggs are usually ‘bodenhaltung’ eggs, i.e., barn eggs.

-To read about other products in the german supermarket, click here.
+To read about other products in the German supermarket, click here.